historyworld - Britain's History in Photos

 Strangely enough, although five were injured, no one was killed in this 1957 pile-up which took place on Princess Parkway, Northenden, Manchester.

-Fulwood Counry Secondary School
+Fulwood County Secondary School

 Childhood - Schools